-- Patients receiving palliative or hospice care on the date of the current encounter or any time prior to the current encounter - Patients who are pregnant on the date of the current encounter or any time during the measurement period prior to the current encounter
+Patients receiving palliative or hospice care on the date of the current encounter or any time prior to the current encounter

-DENOMINATOR NOTE: Signifies that this CPT Category I code is a non-covered service under the CPT only copyright 2021 American Medical Association.
-All rights reserved.
+Patients who are pregnant on the date of the current encounter or any time during the measurement period prior to the current encounter

-Medicare Part B Physician Fee Schedule (PFS).
+DENOMINATOR NOTE: \Signifies that this CPT Category I code is a non-covered service under the Medicare Part B Physician Fee Schedule (PFS).
 These non-covered services should be counted in the denominator population for MIPS CQMs.